 The sky and all its stars were above them, and below lay all the roofs of the town.
 They saw all around them the great, wide world.
-It was not like what the poor little shepherdess had fancied it, and she leaned her little head upon her chimney sweep’s shoulder and wept so bitterly that the gilding was washed from her golden sash.
+It was not like what the poor little shepherdess had fancied it, and she leaned her little head upon her chimney sweep’s shoulder and wept so bitterly that the covering was washed from her golden sash.

 “This is too much,” said she; “it is more than I can bear.
 The world is too large!
 I wish I were safe back again upon the little table under the mirror.
-I shall never be happy till I am there once more.
+I will never be happy till I am there once more.
 I have followed you out into the wide world.
 Surely, if you really love me, you will follow me back.”

-So they climbed down the chimney, though with the greatest difficulty, crept through the flues, and into the stove, where they paused to listen behind the door, to discover what might be going on in the room.
+So they climbed down the chimney, though with the greatest difficulty, walked through the flues, and into the stove, where they paused to listen behind the door, to discover what might be going on in the room.

 All was quiet, and they peeped out.
-Alas! there on the floor lay the old mandarin.
+And there on the floor lay the old mandarin.
 He had fallen from the table in his attempt to follow the runaways, and had broken into three pieces.
 His whole back had come off in a single piece, and his head had rolled into a corner.
 The crooked-legged field-marshal-major-general-corporal-sergeant stood where he had always stood, reflecting upon what had happened.

 “This is shocking!” said the little shepherdess.
 “My old grandfather is broken in pieces, and we are the cause of it,” and she wrung her little hands.